-ADVANCED IMPLANT DENTAL LABORATORY TECHNOLOGY
+ADVANCED IMPLANT DENTAL LABORATORY TECHNOLOGY Service Specific Name:

-Service Specific Name: USAF: Advanced Implant
+USAF: Advanced Implant USA: N/A USN: N/A

+Course Length: USAF: 144 hours / 3 weeks, 3 days

+Course Prerequisites: Air Force students must be a 5-Skill level with at least 12 months of field experience and must have at least one-year retainability.
+Completion of Dental Laboratory Basic Technician Course is required.

+Description:

-The Advanced Implant Dental Laboratory Technology course is designed to train the student in the fabrication of complex implants utilizing digital dental technology.
-Students will be exposed to advanced treatment planning software and navigate through a digital workflow that offers the best advanced restoration solutions with greater accuracy and efficiency.
-This course will begin with implant placement planning, including surgical appliance fabrication, and will culminate in the completion of an implant-supported fixed dental prosthesis.
+The Advanced Implant Dental Laboratory Technology (AIDLT) course is designed to train the student in the fabrication of dental implants utilizing the most advanced technologies.
+Students will be exposed to treatment planning software and navigate through digital workflows that offers the best advanced restoration solutions with greater accuracy and efficiency.
+The course includes implant placement planning and surgical guide fabrication, and will culminate in the completion of an implant-supported fixed dental prosthesis.

+Accreditation or Related Information:

-Graduates from this course receive college credits from the Community College of the Air Force
+Graduates from this course receive 3 semester hours from the Community College of the Air Force (CCAF).

+Certification Information: N/A

+Iterations Per Year: USAF: 3

+Course Number: L5AZJ4Y072 00BB

+DEPARTMENT OF DENTAL SERVICES

+TRAINING COURSES | MEDICAL EDUCATION & TRAINING CAMPUS

-ADVANCED PORCELAIN DENTAL LABORATORY TECHNOLOGY
+ADVANCED PORCELAIN DENTAL LABORATORY TECHNOLOGY Service Specific Name: